bytecod3/modbus-slave-project-Ocarbon/firmware/README.md

 # TESTING AND VALIDATION PLAN

 ### Stress test plan
-TO stess this board, I would go with Uptime calculation.
+To stess this board, I would go with Uptime calculation.
 This is outlined below:
 1. After compiling and tesing code locally.
 Code is uploaded to electrically tested PCBs.
 2. The system start time is logged manually.
 Also, the system start time is logged onboard the device.
 The system maintains a